HCDigitalScholarship/onboarder/chapters/chapter11.md

 <exercise id="2" title="Blini">

-Blini is a minimal site builder build with FastAPI.
+Blini is a minimal site builder built with FastAPI.
 Users can create digital essays and exhibits that are saved directly to flat HTML files.
-Inspired by Google Doc, content is automatically saves and mirrors the   A class site could be exported as a zip file, which can be served on Netlify, S3 or Github pages.
+Like Google Docs, content is automatically saved.
+The editing interface is designed to be identical to output HTML.
+Sites can be exported as a zip file, which can be served on Netlify, S3 or Github pages.

 - [repo](https://github.com/apjanco/blini)
 - [demo](https://blini.apjan.co/)